 Many bikers take part in group rides, organized for charitable causes.
 Joan is no different.
 “I enjoy the ride, I enjoy socializing.
 Often, I’ll catch up with people I haven’t seen for a long time.”

-She’s ridden in various organized rides, including the Brotherhood Memorial Ride, is coming up on Sunday, August 20th, and for which she hopes to be healed enough to take part.
-(See Spotlight on the event below) Located in Zelienople, PA, proceeds benefit the Brotherhood Memorial Fund, and was started in memory of fallen firefighters.
+She’s ridden in various organized rides, including the Brotherhood Memorial Ride.
+Located in Zelienople, PA, proceeds benefit the Brotherhood Memorial Fund, and was started in memory of fallen firefighters.
 Other rides she’s been a part of include Chaps for Charity, sponsored by Pizza Roma, located in Cranberry Township, PA, and Riding for the Cure, held each July, which promotes breast cancer awareness.
-Also in August, she plans to take part in a ride honoring the Veterans Traveling Wall Tribute, which will visit Butler, PA on August 24th – 27th.
 She’s also taken part in the Big Mountain Run and Mountain Fest, both in West Virginia.
 These bike rallies also do bike runs during the 2-3 day events.

 Everyone has seen bikers extend a hand to one another as they pass on the road.
 What’s it mean, I asked?
 “It means, ‘I get it’, I feel the same way you do,” Joan explained.
 “Not everyone waves, but I always do.
 I especially like to wave to kids.
 They’re always enthralled by my bike.”